Birational Kleinian groups: Invariant rational fibration III: rational base

-\begin{proposition} Suppose that $r(U)=B$ and that $\Fol$ is a suspension foliation.
-Then it is a suspension of $\PP^1$.
+\begin{proposition} Suppose that $\Fol$ is a suspension of $\PP^1$.
 Up to a geometric conjugation preserving the rational fibration and up to replacing $\Gamma$ with a finite index subgroup, we have $Y=\PP^1\times \PP^1$ and $\Gamma\subset \PGL(2,\CC)\times \PGL(2,\CC)$.
-The projection of $\Gamma$ onto the second factor is a classical Kleinian group; we have $U=\PP^1\times D$ where $D\subset \PP^1$ is an invariant component of that classical Kleinian group. \end{proposition} \begin{proof} Again $r(U)=B$ implies that $\Gamma\subset \Aut(Y)$ by Corollary \ref{regularonacylinder}.
-The preimages of the leaves of $\Fol$ in $U$ are everywhere transverse to $r$.
-So they are unramified covers of $B=\PP^1$, thus are isomorphic to $\PP^1$.
-In other words $U$ is covered by rational curves of self-intersection $0$ which are transverse to $r$.
-This implies that up to geometric conjugation $Y= \PP^1\times \PP^1$; the first projection is $r$ and the the rational curves in $U$ are fibers of the second projection.
+The projection of $\Gamma$ onto the second factor is a classical Kleinian group; we have $U=\PP^1\times D$ where $D\subset \PP^1$ is an invariant component of that classical Kleinian group. \end{proposition} \begin{proof} As $\Fol$ is suspension of $\PP^1$, any covering space of $X$ has a $\PP^1$-bundle structure.
+In particular $U$ is covered by rational curves with auto-intersection zero which are transverse to $r$.
+This implies that up to geometric conjugation $Y= \PP^1\times \PP^1$, that the first projection is $r$ and the rational curves in $U$ are fibers of the second projection.
 The conclusion follows. \end{proof}